-That must sound pretty radical bit it's true.
-We know so little about how the system worked because we know even less about the people who survived working it.
-Worse, we have a lot of academics hustling grants with the premise that what is "Natural" is how it works without people at all, as if there had been no selection or genetic adaptation to 10,000 years of aboriginal management!!!
+That must sound pretty radical.
+It's true, because we know so little about how the system worked in tandem with the people who survived by working with said components.
+Worse, we have a lot of academics hustling grants with the premise that what is "Natural" is how it works without people at all, as if there had been no selection or genetic adaptation to 10,000 years of aboriginal management.
 Native Americans absolutely depended upon biodiversity for survival: All of the resource plants they needed had to be grown within walking distance.
 They could not afford species that would dominate the area; hence, they had to be very careful about introductions.
-Yet we do know from the historical record of an introduced species in which this concern was forsaken: horses, which Indians traded over huge distances with Spanish brands from California appearing as far away as the Dakotas.
-Yet unlike plains Indians, in 1833 Zenas Leonard noted California Indians saw horses more as 'meals on wheels' than useful as transportation, a beast of burden, or in warfare.
+Yet we do know from the historical record of an introduced species in which this concern was forsaken: horses, which Indians traded over huge distances with Spanish brands appearing as far away as the Dakotas.
+Yet unlike plains Indians, Zenas Leonard noted in 1833 that California Indians saw horses more as 'meals on wheels' than useful as transportation, a beast of burden, or in warfare.
 This is likely because their diet had so long been lacking meat (despite ample game within the State) AND because the land yielded sufficient resources near their villages that trading for materials from elsewhere was less important than safely obtaining plentiful meat.

-The map at left (by the USDA) supposedly depicts exotic grass coverage in California.
+The map at left by the USDA supposedly depicts exotic grass coverage in California.
 In terms of actual area, it is a gross exaggeration, in that urban, crop, forest, and desert scrub lands within these areas are dominated by higher successional -order vegetation, not grasses.
 Yet what the map does mean is that, wherever there are open grasslands within these areas, exotics ARE dominant.
 In most of this area, one is hard pressed to find native perennial grasses, never mind annual forbs.
-On the other hand, in terms of where exotic grasses CAN be found, it is a gross understatement, particularly wherever there is irrigation or a road.